-1) Make sure to have ample water with you for the trek.
+1) confirm to possess ample water with you for the trek.

 2) Especially for beginners, remember it is not a race and that everyone has their own pace, so just take it slow and steady, and enjoy the scenery on the tungnath trek.

-3) When it gets windy (and it does daily) it is very chilly and cold out there.
-So always take some jackets, woolens or windcheater with you.
+3) once it gets windy (and it will daily) it’s terribly chilly and cold out there.
+So invariably take some jackets, woolens or windcheater with you.
 Especially, if you are going with kids, no matter how warm it seems at Chopta, it will be cold at 4000 meters.
 So, always carry warm clothing for them.
 In winters it is very cold and warm woolens, jackets and thermals are necessary.

 4) Lodges are open only till November.
-If you plan to camp or stay beyond November, do take local guidance.
+If you propose to camp or stay on the far side November, do take local guidance.

-5) For camping, permission needs to be taken from Forest department.
+5) For camping, permission needs to be taken from the Forest Department.
 Though many private camping sites have come up, they are quite removed from the real Tungnath site and are situated deeper in the valley at a lower altitude.

 6) There is no electricity at Tunganath.

-7) For photographers October and November is the best months, when the skies are clear and peaks shine like crystals.
+7) For photographers, October and November are the best months, when the skies are clear and peaks shine like crystals.

 8) During monsoon months it rains heavily and in torrents, so be adequately geared (Raincoats, boots, woolens).
-The landscape is lush green and several colored flowers seen at this time.
+The landscape is lush green and a number of other colored flowers seen at this time.

-10) In case you are carrying your Camera or Mobile phone with you, make sure you carry enough supply of plastic waterproof bags.
+10) just in case you’re carrying your Camera or mobile with you, confirm you carry enough supply of plastic waterproof bags.